Writing. Editing. Ideas.

 Hi, I’m Maria.
-I am a Seattle science and environment journalist, guidebook author and essayist.
-I love excellent writing in any genre.
-I particularly like writing profiles, and stories about animals, conservation, and the outdoors.
-I am a very experienced interviewer, and love to learn about people.
+I am a Seattle writer, guidebook author and essayist.
+I particularly like writing profiles, and stories about animals, travel and the outdoors.
+I am a very experienced interviewer, and people say I’m a good listener.

-I have written on Vaux’s Swifts for Smithsonian.com, ocean acidification for Slate, eroding coasts for Ensia, orcas for Seattle Magazine, shrimp fishing for Seattle Metropolitan, Glacier Bay moose for Sierra Magazine, Washington travel for the Seattle Times, city tree carbon credits for CityLab and on many other topics for publications including Newsweek.com, Sunset Magazine, Salon, Ampersand, and elsewhere.
-I also like to write quirkier stories, like this almond milk rebuttal and this story on corpse medicine, which Boing Boing blogged about.
+I have written on Vaux’s Swifts for Smithsonian.com, ocean acidification for Slate, a beloved fishing pier for Crosscut, visiting Vashon Island for Journey Magazine, orcas for Seattle Magazine, Glacier Bay moose for Sierra Magazine, Washington travel for the Seattle Times, city tree carbon credits for CityLab and on many other topics for publications including Newsweek.com, Sunset Magazine, Salon, Ampersand, and elsewhere.

 I am the co-author of Nature in the City: Seattle (Mountaineers Books), which the Seattle Times called “a treasure map to the city’s wild and not-so-wild places,” and Outside Magazine’s Urban Adventure: Seattle (W.W.
 Norton & Co.).